Frequently asked questions

 sophisticated corporate structures

-and are therefore intended for institutional, professional and highly knowledgeable investors only.
+and are therefore intended for institutional, highly knowledgeable investors or professionally advised investors only.

 Can I use this market for a public offer of securities to less sophisticated investors?